 Pros: Least expensive cabinets.
 Works with their VersaTrack system for an integrated look and flexibility to move them around later.

 Cons: Thinnest gauge steel.
-Ready to assemble only, no welded options.
+Ready to assemble only.
+There are no welded options.
 Only one color option.

 Gladiator GarageWorks Cabinets

-Unless you have both RTA cabinets and Premier cabinets in front of you, it can be difficult to tell them apart.
+It can be challenging to tell them apart unless you have both RTA cabinets and Premier cabinets in front of you.

-Pros: Integrates well with their GearTrack and GearWall track system which means you can move the cabinets around later.
+Pros: Integrates well with their GearTrack and GearWall track system, so you can move the cabinets around later.
 Easy to find locally.

-In my opinion, the extra cost for the wall cabinets is pretty fair considering you get a much heavier-duty cabinet that you don’t have to assemble.
-I’ll gladly but more of them if I end up needing more space.
+The extra cost for the wall cabinets is fair, considering you get a heavier-duty cabinet that doesn’t require assembly.
+I’ll gladly buy more of them if I need more space.

-Looking back, I’m not sure I’d go with the Premier Tall GearBox again.
-It’s a smaller unit.
-Sure the heavy duty shelves can hold more weight, but the heavy stuff can just as easily be put on steel racks instead.
+I’m not sure I’d go with the Premier Tall GearBox again because it’s a smaller unit.
+Heavy-duty shelves can hold more weight, but the heavy stuff can just as easily be put on steel racks instead.

-Instead I’d opt for another RTA Large GearBox which has more storage space inside.
+Instead, I’d opt for another RTA Large GearBox with more storage space inside.

-All things being equal, I’d prefer to have all my cabinets be the Premier line.
-The build quality is excellent for the cost and I love not having to assemble them myself.
+All things being equal, I’d prefer all my cabinets be in the Premier line.
+The build quality is excellent for the cost, and I love not having to assemble them myself.

-But all things aren’t equal and some cabinets are only available in the RTA line.
-The important thing for me was to pick and choose what I was going to put in them before I decided which cabinet to buy.
+But all things aren’t equal, and some cabinets are only available in the RTA line.
+The important thing for me was to pick and choose what I would put in them before deciding which cabinet to buy.

-Gladiator Premier and RTA cabinets aren’t perfect by any means, but they’re a great, low-cost option to add a little style to your garage organization.
+Gladiator Premier and RTA cabinets aren’t perfect.
+Still, they’re a great, low-cost option to add a little style to your garage organization.